 There are several housing options at Wesley Seminary, each with its own eligibility criteria.

-Permanent Residency - To qualify for permanent campus housing in Birch, Carroll or the New Residence Halls on Wesley's campus, one must be a registered master's degree-seeking candidate and carry at least 7 hours of credit (Carroll or NRH) or 5 hours of credit (Birch), during fall and spring semesters.
+Permanent Residency - To qualify for permanent campus housing in Birch, Carroll or the New Residence Halls on Wesley's campus, one must be a registered master's degree-seeking candidate and carry at least 7 hours of credit during fall and spring semesters.
 Residents of the NRH must also carry at least four cumulative hours of credit during summer terms.
 Birch and Carroll residents are not required to be registered for courses during summer terms.

-Additionally, to qualify for campus housing in the Birch Intentional Living Community, students must commit to living in intentional community and a one-year (eleven month) contract.
-Married couples without children are eligible for a one-bedroom apartment at Birch, but non-student spouses must agree to be fully participating members of the intentional community, to include regular meetings and responsibilities.
+Additionally, to qualify for campus housing in the Birch Intentional Living Community, students must commit to living in intentional community and an eleven month contract.
+Married couples without children are eligible for a one-bedroom or efficiency apartment in Birch Residence Hall, but non-student spouses must agree to be fully participating members of the intentional community, to include regular meetings and responsibilities.
 At this time, couples with children are unfortunately not eligible for housing in Birch Residence Hall.

 Commuter Residency - During fall and spring semesters, students are required only to be registered for one course at Wesley, which must correspond to their request for commuter housing.
 Summer school housing is offered to commuter residents by the week during summer terms, and must correspond to their registered intensive course(s).
 Students from other institutions enrolled in Wesley courses are eligible for both commuter residency and summer school housing.